-After reviewing some basic notions regarding quantifiers, Łukasiewicz logic \mathbf{L} , and Giles's game for \mathbf{L} , we will explain some problems that may arise for lifting semi-fuzzy quantifier models to fully fuzzy ones.
-We then discuss various quantifier fuzzification methods that arise from considering precisifications of fuzzy interpretations in a systematic manner.
-A central aim in this endeavor is to embed the quantifier models into (suitable extensions of) Lukasiewicz logic.
+After reviewing some basic notions regarding quantifiers, Łukasiewicz logic Ł, and Giles's game for Ł, we will explain some problems that may arise for lifting semi-fuzzy quantifier models to fully fuzzy ones.
+We then discuss in a systematic manner various quantifier fuzzification methods that arise from considering precisifications of fuzzy interpretations.
+A central aim in this endeavor is to embed the quantifier models into (suitable extensions of) Łukasiewicz logic.
 Moreover, we want to avoid ad hoc definitions of truth functions.
-For this reason, our main tool are certain extensions of Giles game, where one considers random choices of domain elements (constants) as well as choices of precisifications, in addition to moves by the two strategic players of the game.
+For this reason, our main tools are certain extensions of Giles game, where one considers random choices of domain elements (constants) as well as choices of precisifications, in addition to moves by the two strategic players of the game.
 We conclude with a brief summary and some hints on further topics for related research.